 Splashtown San Antonio

 Visit an amazing water park just three minutes north of downtown San Antonio.
-With 20 acres of rides, slides, and watery fun, Splashtown San Antonio is sure to delight your entire family.
+With 20 acres of rides, slides, and water-based fun, Splashtown San Antonio is sure to delight your entire family.
+While there are lots for adults to enjoy, Kid's Kove is specially designed for the little ones.
+Filled with lily pads, splash features, and games, this area is perfect for your little ones' level of activity.

 The Amazing Mirror Maze

 Kids who love puzzles and curiosities in all forms will love a visit to the Amazing Mirror Maze.
-They can go through the maze as many times as they want, twisting and turning and competing with their siblings.
-Then, they can play with the “Funny Mirrors,” which distorts their features in silly ways.
+They can go through the maze as many times as they want, twisting and turning and competing with their friends and siblings.
+3D glasses are provided to make the experience even more challenging and immersive.

 Tower of the Americas

-Fly over Texas when you take a turn on the Skies Over Texas: 4D Theater Ride.
+For a slightly more thrilling experience, take a turn on the Skies Over Texas: 4D Theater Ride and feel like you're flying right over Texas.
 This thrill ride takes visitors to exciting scenes throughout Texas, including a Friday night football game and a space shuttle NASA.
+A unique and educational experience that kids will love!

 San Antonio Zoo